nprezant/noahprezant.com/content/posts/rst.rst

 * asterisk
 * asterisk

-Numbered lists can be numbered manually...
+Numbered lists can be auto numbered or numbered manually.

-1. this list
+#. this list
-2. is manually
-3. numbered

-or autonumbered.

-#. auto number
-#. auto number
+#. is auto-
-#. auto number
+#. numbered

 Quote-Like Blocks
 -----------------